 Chicago DUI Defense

 Effective DUI defense in Cook County is not a single argument.
 It is a sequence of decisions and actions, each one building on the last, that systematically work through every link in the prosecution's case and identify the angles of attack.
 A Chicago DUI lawyer who treats every case as a unique problem, rather than running every defendant through the same template, gives the defendant the best chance of a favorable result.
-Call (888) 828-2305 for a free 24/7 consultation.

 The Defense Sequence